 Print publishers paid freelance writers by the word.
 They needed to fill space around lucrative ads and draw readers in with entertaining, informative copy.
-There was a market for bulk, readable copy.
+Before online publishing there was a market for bulk, readable copy.

 Freelance writers responded to market forces.
 They learned to write long.
 Some padded their prose with waffle.
 Most didn’t feel pressure to write tight copy.
 A longer sentence bought a cup of coffee; a couple of extra paragraphs could fund a night in the pub.